-Phyllis Zelkowitz, Ed.D., is Research Director in the Department of Psychiatry at the Jewish General Hospital, and an Associate Professor in the Department of Psychiatry, McGill University.
-She serves as Chair of the Science Committee of the Jewish General Hospital Research Ethics Committee.
+Phyllis Zelkowitz, Ed.D., is Associate Professor in the Department of Psychiatry, McGill University, and Senior Investigator at the Lady Davis Institute for Medical Research.
 Dr. Zelkowitz received a B.A.
 (Honours) in Psychology from McGill University, and an M.A. in Educational Psychology from the University of Toronto.
 She obtained her doctorate in Human Development at Harvard University.

-Her research interests are in the field of perinatal mental health, incorporating individual, contextual, and cultural factors.
+Her research interests are in the field of perinatal and reproductive mental health, incorporating individual, contextual, and cultural factors.
 For example, her research on parental adjustment to the birth of a very low birthweight infant examined individual characteristics of the parents (such as anxiety and feelings of competence), contextual variables (such as social support and the marital relationship), and cultural factors related to parenting attitudes and behavior.
 She has also studied postpartum depression in native born and immigrant women, and risk factors for borderline pathology in mothers and children.
 Dr. Zelkowitz received a CIHR Emerging Team Grant in Perinatal Mental Health.
 This 5 year grant funded a research program combining multiple methods in the study of perinatal mental illness, linking adverse life circumstances, hormonal and physiological risk factors to maternal mental health problems, which in turn may affect the mother-infant relationship.
-Other ongoing research involves an examination of the social context and psychological distress in couples seeking assisted reproductive technology services.
+Other research involves an examination of the social context and psychological distress in couples seeking assisted reproductive technology services.
 This research included a demographic survey of patients seeking fertility treatment at two Montreal-area clinics, in order to determine whether there have been changes in the sociodemographic profile of the patient population in the wake of the extension of provincial health care coverage for in vitro fertilization.
-She published the first data showing that public funding for in vitro fertilization in Quebec has afforded access to treatment in previously underserved patient groups.
+She published the first data showing that public funding for in vitro fertilization in Quebec afforded access to treatment in previously underserved patient groups.
 This work led to the development and testing of a mobile application for men and women undergoing fertility treatment.
-She was also awarded a 5-year team grant to develop mobile health interventions for men with fertility concerns, either with their partners or as a result of cancer and its treatment, and to promote reproductive health among men in the general population.
+She was also awarded a 5-year CIHR team grant to develop mobile health interventions for men with fertility concerns, either with their partners or as a result of cancer and its treatment, and to promote reproductive health among men in the general population.